 The third classroom is guided by Mrs. Viola Dabrowska, who holds an AMS certification and a Masters in Social Science.

 Ms. Viola Dabrowska has worked as a Montessori primary teacher for seven years, and prior to that, she worked in play-based preschool settings for six years.
 She holds a master degree from Warsaw University in Poland, where she worked as a social worker with children in an orphanage.
-She received her Montessori teaching certificate from Contra Costa Collage in California.
+She received her Montessori teaching certificate from Contra Costa College in California.

-She is fluent in Polish, likes to read folk tales, and create puppet shows with children.
+Mrs. Dabrowska is fluent in Polish, likes to read folk tales, and to create puppet shows.
 She is married and has two children.